-GMI is an unmanaged, market-value-weighted portfolio that holds all the major asset classes (except cash) and represents a benchmark of the “optimal” portfolio.
+GMI is an unmanaged, market-value-weighted portfolio that holds all the major asset classes (except cash) and represents a theoretical benchmark of the “optimal” portfolio.
 Using standard finance theory as a guide, this portfolio is considered the best choice for the average investor with an infinite time horizon.
-As such, GMI is a starting point for asset allocation research and portfolio design.
+Accordingly, GMI is useful as a baseline to begin research on asset allocation and portfolio design.
 GMI’s history suggests that this benchmark portfolio is competitive with most active strategies, especially after adjusting for risk and trading costs.

-All forecasts are likely to be wrong to some degree, but GMI projections are expected to be somewhat more reliable vs. the estimates for the individual asset classes that are used to generate the benchmark’s forecast.
-Predictions for the market components are subject to greater uncertainty vs. aggregating the forecasts for projecting GMI’s risk premia — a process that may cancel out some of the errors through time.
+All forward estimates are wrong in some degree, but GMI projections are expected to be relatively reliable vs. the forecasts for the individual asset classes that are used to generate the benchmark’s forecast.
+Predictions for the individual market components are subject to greater uncertainty vs. aggregating the forecasts for projecting GMI’s risk premia — a process that may cancel out some of the errors in the underlying market estimates.

 For historical context, here’s a chart of rolling 10-year annualized risk premia for GMI, US stocks (Russell 3000), and US Bonds (Bloomberg Aggregate Bond) through last month.
-Note that GMI’s current 10-year performance (red line) has pulled back substantially in recent history has been relatively steady and is currently 7.0% annualized, well below the previous peak of 8%-plus.
+Note that GMI’s realized 10-year risk-premium performance (red line) in recent history has been relatively steady and is currently 7.0% annualized, well below the previous peak of 8%-plus.
 The current risk premium forecast for GMI — 5.9% — suggests that investors should manage expectations down for multi-asset-class strategies relative to results in recent years.

 Now let’s turn to a summary of the methodology and rationale for the estimates above.
 The basic idea is to reverse engineer expected return, based on risk assumptions.
 Rather than trying to predict return directly, this approach relies on the moderately more reliable model of using risk metrics to estimate the performances of asset classes.
 The process is relatively robust in the sense that forecasting risk is slightly easier than projecting return.
 With the necessary data in hand, we can calculate the implied risk premia with the following inputs: